 How to create an accurate user journey

-The Stages of the User Journey
+The stages of the user journey

-Here, the user either makes a purchase or does not.
-This is far from the end of the journey.
-Keep in mind that they may be buying because another brand is not available to serve their needs at the moment.
-This means customer service should be on point, additional information like future updates should be offered, and any discounts you may have on offer should be extended.
+Here, the user either makes a purchase or doesn't.
+But this isn't the end of the journey—keep in mind that they may be buying from you because another brand is not available to serve their needs at the moment.
+This is your chance to curry favor with such customers: Your e-commerce platform should be easy to navigate, your customer service should be on point, and any discounts you may have on offer should be extended.

 How to improve a user’s journey

-That is where Mailchimp's Customer Journey Builder comes in.
-Mailchimp is a full service email list marketing service, bringing newsletters, updates, and everything you need to keep your customers engaged and satisfied.
+That's where Mailchimp'sCustomer Journey Builder comes in.
+Mailchimp is an all-in-one marketing and e-commerce platform, allowing you to send marketing emails, newsletters, product and service updates, and everything else you need to keep your customers engaged and satisfied.
+With Mailchimp, you can also create your business website, employing best practices that will help you turn potential customers into brand-loyal repeat customers.
 Remember, the customer journey doesn't have to end with the purchase, and Mailchimp is here to make sure it doesn't.